Mihail-Ivannikov/SelfAssessment/Skills/NodeJS.md

   - ECMAScript modules
   - node:module  🖐️ used
   - Caching in CJS and ESM
-  - Modules as singletons  👂 heard
+  - Modules as singletons  🖐️ used
   - Contexts and scripts node:vm
   - Dependencies: npm, node_modules  🖐️ used
   - Dependencies: package.json and package lock  🖐️ used